 This course enables students to enhance workplace skills through supervised practical experience.
 Sixty (60) industry work hours equal one credit hour.
 In addition, the students must complete assignments as well as a term project.
 Faculty make regular appraisals of the learning progress through on-site visits and consultations with supervisors.

-Prerequisite: HFT 1941 with a minimum grade of C and Approval of the department
+Prerequisite: HFT 1941 with a minimum grade of C and Permission of the Program:

 This course is designed to assist those who deal with clients either face-to-face or through electronic media.
 Students will examine the role of customer service as a competitive business strategy, explore the role of communication in building customer relationships, and be introduced to techniques for dealing with difficult customer situations including challenges that can be produced by generational, linguistic and cultural diversity